kaat/tools/automate/README.md

         </MSWABMAPI:PropTag0x800A001F>
     </c:Extended>

-So Windows applications can't recognize this number ans don't show it.
+So Windows applications can't recognize this number and don't show it.
 So these files can't be exported with native Windows tools.

 vcf_encode.sh — supplementary tool to correct encoding of VCF files before importing them to Android.